 Our success will depend in part on our ability to obtain and maintain patent and other proprietary protection for our current and future product candidates, technology and know-how, to operate without infringing on the proprietary rights of others, and to prevent others from infringing our proprietary rights.
-We seek to protect our proprietary position by, among other methods, filing United States and foreign patent applications related to our proprietary technology, inventions and improvements that are important to the development of our business.
+We seek to protect our proprietary position by, among other methods, filing United States and foreign patent applications related to our proprietary technology, and maintaining the confidentiality of inventions and improvements that are important to the development of our business.

-We own, co-own or have exclusive rights to three United States and 69 foreign issued patents and allowed patent applications, and two United States and 25 foreign pending patent applications, relating to composition-of-matter of MGL-3196, including certain dosage forms, and its use in the treatment of key disease indications.
+We own or co-own: two United States and seven foreign issued patents and allowed patent applications; and two United States and 26 foreign pending patent applications, each of which relates to composition-of-matter of MGL-3196, including certain dosage forms, and its use in the treatment of key disease indications.
 Our current patent portfolio covers the United States and certain other jurisdictions worldwide.
+In addition, pursuant to the Roche Agreement, Roche granted us an exclusive license to certain United States and foreign patents and patent applications owned by Roche and Roche know-how relating to MGL-3196.
+The Roche Agreement imposes various diligence, milestone payment, royalty payment, insurance, indemnification, and other obligations on us.